This is an introductory resource guide for those new to restoring rivers through dam removal.

 Permission to remove a dam is a critical early step.
 Dams may be owned by the government, businesses, nonprofit organizations or individuals.
 Determine who owns the dam and what their long-term interests are in the dam and the associated uses of the impoundment.

 Local connections to the dam or impoundment go beyond commercial uses.
 Members of the community may feel a strong emotional connection tied to existing uses for recreation, scenery, or history.
-This fear of change can be a difficult hurdle to overcome and we discuss it further below when assessing key issues in your design.
+This fear of change can be a difficult hurdle to overcome and we discuss it further below when assessing key issues in your design and the importance of pro-active and consistent communication throughout the project phases.

-Key issues to consider in assessing design next steps and defining project stakeholders
+Key issues to consider in assessing project scope and feasibility and defining project stakeholders

 The following is an overview of many of the key issues that may need to be addressed as part of the design and permitting.
 Not all projects will have all of these issues, but we cover them here so that you may anticipate them.
 Keep in mind that rivers are dynamic systems and often the less work we do in the river often yields better results.